 What were his thoughts as he prepared to start a new life?
 Did he play it cool as he accepted payment (in gold!) for his farm, stored that gold securely in his belt, packed his belongings, and said farewell to Ohio forever?
 Did he wipe away a tear as he looked back one final time?

 He may have done just that.
 But I hope that he also said a prayer, looked to the west, and allowed himself to feel a long-absent emotion: hope.

 Keeping the Faith

-In April 1868 Jesse Rowe put down roots in the show-me state.
-His new home, which was situated on 670 acres in Jackson County, commanded an asking price of almost $17,000, an amount equal to about $300,000 today .
+In April 1868 Jesse Rowe put down roots in Jackson County.
+His new home was situated on 670 acres, and it commanded an asking price of almost $17,000 (an amount equal to about $300,000 today) .

 Did Jesse make the right decision?
-Would he find a new meaning and purpose in his life?
+Would he find new meaning and purpose in his life?

 He would, and quickly.

 Jesse wasn’t getting any younger, and he had big plans.